yogthos/yogthos.net/resources/templates/md/posts/2017-10-03-MovingForwardByLettingGo.md

-{:title "Moving forward by letting go", :layout :post, :tags ["clojure"]}
+{:title "Moving Forward by Letting Go", :layout :post, :tags ["clojure"]}

 Lisps are famous for having powerful metaprogramming facilities derived from their homoiconic nature.
 Core language consists of a small set of built in primitives, and the rest is implemented using macros and functions in the standard library.